Global Generation of Adjoint Line Bundles on Projective $5$-folds: Introduction

 Conjecture \ref{H-K-K-Conj} is true for surfaces and 3-folds.
-When $n=4$, the following theorem of Kawamata \cite{Kawamata1997} confirmed Fujita's base point freeness conjecture but not Conjecture \ref{H-K-K-Conj}. \begin{thm}[\cite{Kawamata1997}] Let $X$ be a smooth projective variety of dimension 4, $L$ be an ample line bundle on $X$ and $x\in X$ be a point.
-Assume that $L^d\cdot Z\geq 5^d$ for all subvariety $Z\subseteq X$ of dimension $d$ which contains $x$.
-Then $\O_X(K_X+L)$ is globally generated at $x$. \end{thm}
+When $n=4$, the following theorem of Kawamata \cite{Kawamata1997} confirmed Fujita's base point freeness conjecture but not Conjecture \ref{H-K-K-Conj}. \begin{theorem}[\cite{Kawamata1997}] Let $X$ be a smooth projective variety of dimension 4, $L$ be an ample line bundle on $X$ and $x\in X$ be a point.
+Assume that $L^d\cdot Z\geq 5^d$ for any subvariety $Z\subseteq X$ of dimension $d$ which contains $x$.
+Then $\O_X(K_X+L)$ is globally generated at $x$. \end{theorem}

 In this paper, we show a Kawamata-type result on projective 5-folds by carefully analyzing upper bounds of deficit functions (Definition \ref{def:deficit}) and applying Helmke's induction criterion (Proposition \ref{Prop:Helmke'sInductionCriterion}).
 More precisely, we prove that $\O_X(K_X+L)$ is globally generated if $\sqrt[5]{L^5}>7$ and $\sqrt[d]{L^d\cdot Z}\geq 7$ for any subvariety $Z$ of dimension $d\leq 4$ (Theorem \ref{Thm-dim-5}).
 The same proof also works on $4$-folds and reproduces Kawamata's result.